End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Impact of Two-Stage Learning on DEU

 \section{Impact of Two-Stage Learning on DEU}

-We demonstrate that, for natural two-stage training loss functions, decreasing the loss may not lead to increasing the $DEU$.
-This indicates that we may be able to improve decision quality by making use of decision-focused learning because a decision-focused approach uses the decision objective as the loss.
-Thus, reducing the loss function increases the $DEU$ in decision-focused learning.

-We begin with a simple case: two-target games with a rational attacker and zero-sum utilities.
-All proofs are in the appendix.
+We begin by developing intuitions about when an inaccurate predictive model can lead to high defender expected utility.
+We study the rational attacker case for simplicity---results in the rational case can be directly translated to the QR case (which is a smooth version of rationality).
+Consider an SSG with three targets and a single defense resource.
+The defender has equal value for all three and the attacker has true values of $(0.4, 0.4, 0.2)$, yielding an optimal coverage of $p^*=(0.5, 0.5, 0.0)$.
+Suppose the defender estimates the attacker's target values to be $(0.5, 0.5, 0.0)$.
+This estimate yields the optimal coverage, despite overestimating the value of the first two targets by 25\% and underestimating the value of the third by 100\%.
+In contrast, the estimate $(0.4-\epsilon, 0.4-\epsilon, 0.2+2\epsilon)$ does not yield optimal coverage despite being within $\epsilon$ of the ground truth target values.

+We characterize the extent to which two predictive models with the same accuracy-based loss can differ in terms of the defender's expected utility for rational attacker, two-target SSGs with both equal and zero-sum defender target values.
+From the perspective of a two-stage approach with an accuracy-based loss, any two models with the same loss are considered equally good. \emph{In contrast, a game-focused model with an oracle for the defender's expected utility would automatically prefer a model with higher defender utility.} We additionally extend the latter result to QR attackers.

+The theory shows two key points.
+First, the error in estimates of attacker's utilities can have highly variable effects on the defender's expected utility.
+As we saw in the example, estimation error can have no effect in certain cases.
+The defender's preference for the distribution of estimation error depends on both the relative values of the targets and the correlation between the target values of the attacker and defender.
+These properties are challenging to replicate in hand-tuned two-stage approaches.
+Second, game-focused learning is more beneficial when the attacker's true values across targets exhibit greater variance.
+We return to this intuition in our experiments.

+We begin with the case where the defender values all targets equally (and recall that we assume that both the attacker and defender receive a payoff of zero for an unsuccessful attack).
+For complete proofs of all theorems, see the full version of the paper.

-\begin{thm} Consider a two-target SSG with a rational attacker, zero-sum utilities, and a single defense resource to allocate, which is not subject to scheduling constraints (i.e., any nonnegative marginal coverage that sums to one is feasible).
+\begin{thm}[Equal defender values] Consider a two-target SSG with a rational attacker, equal defender values for each target, and a single defense resource to allocate, which is not subject to scheduling constraints (i.e., any nonnegative marginal coverage that sums to one is feasible).
 Let $z_0 \geq z_1$ be the attacker's values for the targets, which are observed by the attacker, but not the defender, and we assume w.l.o.g.\ are non-negative and sum to 1.
+Let the defender's values for the targets be -1 for each.